Stafford, Texas

 Using A Controlled Evaporation Mixer To Deliver The Vaporized Hydrogen Peroxide

 A Controlled Evaporative Mixer or CEM is the best way to deliver Vaporized Hydrogen Peroxide for the sterilization process.
-At Process Solutions Corp. we design/build CEMs in order to leverage all the benefits of the process using the best technology available today
+At Process Solutions Corp. we design and build CEM Systems in order to leverage all the benefits of the process using the best technology available today.

 • Both carrier gas and liquid flows are measured with high accuracy.